 Let's say, for example, you wash your hair every other day with a sulfate shampoo.
 The sulfates strip darn near everything out of your hair and scalp, including your natural oils.
 Do you really think your hair and scalp will have a chance to recover from that deep cleaning and stripping in just the one day in between?

 Let's talk about what sulfates do to your hair with long-term use.
 The stripping is bad enough, but that's not all they do.
 The sulfates may break down the oils/grease/fats on the outer surface of the hair, but what do you think they do when they break those barriers down and have access to the inner parts of the hair shaft?
 They continue breaking things down.
 And what's left when they are on the inner layers of the hair strand?
 Yep, the internal structure of the hair itself!
-The very fatty proteins that the hair is made up of.
 So essentially, using a sulfate shampoo long-term is destroying your internal hair structure.

 In addition, when the shampoos come in contact with water, some of them can leave an alkaline residue on the hair that turns into calcium salts, which are deposited and accumulate on the hair over time.
 This eventually will leave the hair looking opaque and feeling tangled.
 Um, can we say EW!?

 Now, the fact is that there are plenty of shampoos out there that contain much more gentle detergents and surfactants, from no-sulfate cleansing conditioners to gentle low-sulfate shampoos that still create some lather (shameless plug: our Hair Cleanser is a completely sulfate-free, low-foaming shampoo that's perfect for all hair types!).
 And the gentle detergents are more than sufficient to cleanse the gunk from the hair without causing all that damage to the structure of the hair.